scatterthought/semistatic-bearing/veichu/readme.md

 ### Disassembly
 - To remove the main bearing, push a small hex key (or something similar) through the 2mm hole in the bottom of the case.
 - Point the claw into your hand (or a container) to catch the bearings when they pop out, or you may never see them again!

-### Short versions

-In addition to the regular-sized Veichu equivalents, there are short versions that are ideal for press-fit applications with limited space.